StanleyTYLau/chatty_app/README.md

 - Users are assigned different colours for their username.
 - Notification is sent out when users change their name.
 - img png and gif links supported.
+- Number of users connected displayed at top right corner.

 ## Getting Started